bigc0127/EvoArc/ARC_LIKE_UI_IMPLEMENTATION_SUMMARY.md

 - **Platform Detection:**
   - iPhone: Original UI (unchanged)
-  - iPad: New Aura layout
+  - iPad: New ARC Like layout
-  - macOS: New Aura layout
+  - macOS: New ARC Like layout

 - **Integration Points:**
   - Fully integrated with existing `TabManager`